schoolsbycounty

 Note

-The relationship between spending and outcomes is real but complicated.
-At the county level, higher per-pupil spending correlates positively with graduation rates — but the correlation is moderate, not strong.
-Plenty of high-spending counties have mediocre graduation rates, and some low-spending counties outperform.
+The county-level relationship between spending and outcomes is descriptive and complicated.
+Higher per-pupil spending correlates positively with graduation rates in the current dataset, but the correlation is moderate rather than deterministic.
+Some high-spending counties report middling graduation rates, while some low-spending counties report stronger completion metrics.

 Where the Money Goes

-In most states, a significant share of school funding comes from local property taxes.
-This creates a structural problem: wealthy communities with high property values generate more tax revenue per student, even at lower tax rates.
-The result is that children in affluent suburbs attend schools with more resources than children in nearby cities or rural areas.
+In many states, a significant share of school funding comes from local property taxes.
+Communities with higher property values can generate more local revenue per student, even at lower tax rates.
+That local revenue pattern can contribute to large resource differences across nearby districts.

-Many states have attempted to address this through equalization formulas that redistribute state revenue to lower-wealth districts.
-Some — like Vermont's Act 60 and New Jersey's Abbott districts — have been relatively successful.
-Others have made minimal progress.
-The county-level spending data on SchoolsByCounty reveals these disparities clearly: neighboring counties within the same state can differ by $5,000 or more per student.
+Many states use equalization formulas that redistribute state revenue to lower-wealth districts.
+The county-level spending data on SchoolsByCounty makes those differences visible: neighboring counties within the same state can differ by $5,000 or more per student.

-For families evaluating counties, per-pupil spending is a useful but incomplete indicator.
+For county-level education research, per-pupil spending is a useful but incomplete indicator.
 Here is how to use the spending data on SchoolsByCounty effectively:

 • Compare spending to the state average, not the national average.
 A county spending $11,000 in Texas is above the state median; the same figure in Massachusetts would be well below.